-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2008

-Mirror’s Edge is an action-adventure platform game in which players take on the role of an underground parkour courier named Faith.
-In this game, players can experience enhanced movement mechanics across a sprawling, high-tech cityscape set in the near future.
+Mirror’s Edge is an action-adventure platformer in which players take on the role of an underground parkour courier named Faith.
+In this game, players can use enhanced movement mechanics to explore a sprawling, high-tech cityscape set in the near future.
 Faith’s methods of traversal are high velocity and occur in first-person mode, so you really do feel as though you’re flying across the city’s rooftops and running along its walls with ease.
-This setting is based a lot closer to our own reality than some of the more epic fantasy worlds that you can jump into, but that kind of adds to the excitement of the story’s main adventure.
+This setting is based a lot closer to our own reality than some of the more epic fantasy worlds that you can jump into, but that only adds to the excitement.

 Publisher: Devolver Digital